List of Jeopardy! contestants: Hannah Wilson

 Hannah Wilson, a data scientist from Chicago, Illinois, won $229,801 during her eight appearances in May 2023, and has qualified for the Tournament of Champions.
 Hannah has identified herself as transgender and has cited Amy Schneider as an inspiration to compete on the show.

 Ben Chan

 Ben Chan, a philosophy professor from Green Bay, Wisconsin, won $252,600 during his nine appearances in April and May 2023, and has qualified for the Tournament of Champions.
 All nine of his wins were runaway victories.

 Adriana Harmeyer

 Adriana Harmeyer, an archivist in West Lafayette, Indiana, from Huntington, West Virginia, won $351,600 during her 15-day win-streak in June and qualified three times over for the Tournament of Champions.
 On June 19, Drew Basile from Birmingham, Michigan defeated Harmeyer to end her historic run.

 Jay Fisher

 Jay Fisher, a former appointed State Senator from Illinois for 22 hours, defeated nine-day champion Issac Hirsch and won $31,200 before losing on his fourth appearance.

 Scott Riccardi

 Scott Riccardi, an engineer from Somerville, New Jersey, won $455,000 during his 16-day winning streak, including $3,000 for finishing second in the season 41 finale.

+Harrison Whitaker

+Harrison Whitaker, a researcher from Terre Haute, Indiana, won $373,999 over the course of his 14-day winning streak, from November 11 to December 1, 2025.

+Jamie Ding

+Jamie Ding is a public-sector professional and weekend law student from Lawrenceville, New Jersey.
+On March 17, 2026, he set the record for the highest Coryat score in Jeopardy! history at $42,400.
+On April 9, 2026, he tied the record held by Ken Jennings for the most correct responses in one game at 45.
+On April 27, 2026, his 31-game winning streak came to an end when he was defeated by chess player Greg Shahade in a runaway game, finishing with winnings over $880,000 – the fifth longest winning streak and fifth highest winnings in regular play, behind Jennings, Schneider, Amodio, and Holzhauer.